-Changes in finances due to a reduction in income, a change in martial status, death of a parent/spouse, or other special circumstances may greatly impact a family’s ability to pay for college.
+Changes in finances due to a reduction in income, a change in marital status, the death of a parent/spouse, or other special circumstances may greatly impact a family’s ability to pay for college.
 To alleviate such changes, families may file a Special Circumstance Appeal

 to see if they qualify for an adjustment to their financial aid award.
-These are judged on a case-by-case basis to make adjustments to the data used in calculating the Estimated Family Contribution (EFC) to reflect these special circumstances.
+These are judged on a case-by-case basis to adjust the data used in calculating the Estimated Family Contribution (EFC) to reflect these special circumstances.

 If I change the number of credit hours I am enrolled in, will my financial aid be affected?

 Yes, your financial aid can be affected by your enrollment status (full-time, half-time, etc.).
 If you change your enrolled hours, be sure to contact our office

 to discuss the possible impacts on your financial aid awards.

 Satisfactory Academic Progress (SAP) standards ensure that you are successfully completing your coursework and can continue to receive financial aid.
 All students receiving financial aid are required to meet SAP standards.
 For more information regarding SAP, view our handbook.

 What is an EFC?

 Your EFC (Expected Family Contribution) represents how much you/your family can afford to pay for your academic year’s education.
 It is calculated from the information that is submitted on your FAFSA.
 This number is used to determine your eligibility for federal student aid.